 After joining the Willys Farm Sales department, Robert Green appears to have continued to do what he did at Newgren.
 As shown above, he is listed as the “supervisor of implement procurement and engineering.”
 Willys introduced the official Farm Jeep model and began to test attachments to ensure they worked properly with the Jeep.
 New products, including a 3-point hitch-mounted corn picker, were introduced.
 This one is of particular note since it was photographed being field tested near Bowling Green, Ohio – home of Robert Green.

 In September 1952, Green was promoted to head the Farm Sales unit and held that position until 1955.
-The above announcement gave the most clues to Green’s background.
+The above announcement gave clues to Green’s background.
 It told us of his early employment, including that Ford employed him as a hydraulic engineer.

 Green and the Farm Demonstration